-in_key is a character token that SGIHelpIndexMsg() uses to look up a help index.
-The value of in_key depends on how the user requested help.
+in\key is a character token that SGIHelpIndexMsg() uses to look up a help index.
+The value of in\key depends on how the user requested help.
 The subsections that follow describe how the value is determined.
-The other arguments to SGIHelpIndexMsg() are reserved for future Silicon Graphics use.
+The other argument to SGIHelpIndexMsg() are reserved for future Silicon Graphics use.
 A return value of 0 indicates failure.